maziac/lagmeter/Docs/LagMeasurements.md

 The BenQ monitor is faster than the EIZO.
 At least 1 frame.

-## Raspberry Pi 4, Retropie/Retroarch
+## Retroarch (Retropie)

-The RP4 with retropie uses no X. I thought it might outperform the NUC in regards to lag.
+The RP4 (Raspi 4) with retropie uses no X. I thought it might outperform the NUC in regards to lag.
 The results were not so good.
 Total lag is about 2-3 frames higher.
 Or, lag is nearly double as high.
 The variance (min to max) is about the same, so maybe this depends on the emulator.

 Measurements were done with lr-mame2003.

 I didn't check the usb polling.
-And mybe it is also possible to get better results by connecting the joystick to the GPIOs.
+And maybe it is also possible to get better results by connecting the joystick to the GPIOs.
 But I don't expect any significant improvements compared to the NUC.

+When using Retroarch on the NUC the results are about 10 ms better.
+Interesting is that the variance is down to only 1 frame (around 18 ms).
+This is better than with mame 0.155.
+Although the lag itself is still around 40ms worse.

 ### Run-ahead

 Turning on run-ahead with 1 frame didn't change the result.
 Using 2 frames resulted in a lag decrease of roughly 1 frame.
 Furthing increasing the frames didn't improve the lag.

-Most probably the system became too slow to see an improvement.
+This was the same on NUC and on the RP4.

+Most probably my lag measurement program has a lag of only 1 frame, so configuring anything higher does not help.

+#### Run-ahead CPU load

+On the NUC a run-ahead of 2 did not add anything visible to the CPU load.
+With and without the CPU load was about 10-20% only for simple games.

+BTW If run without VSync it can be seen what is theoretically possible: the games run subjectively 10x faster than normal.

+### Hard GPU Sync

+With the "Hard GPU sync" option the latency is reduced by 1 frame to 62-80ms.
+Together with 1 frame run-ahead this can go down to 45-62ms.

+### Windows PC

+Measurements on a (high end) PC i5 6400 2.7GHz with Geforce GTX 970 graphics card showed very much the results as the RP4: 90-120ms lag.
+Both for opengl and for d3d12.

+On windows there was no "Hard GPU sync" option.

 # Conclusions for my Arcade Cabinet